How do you know if you are shutting down emotionally?

 - You’ve experienced a traumatic event and feel frozen or detached.

-- You’re taking medication (antidepressants) and suspect it’s diluting your emotions.
+- You’re taking medication (such as antidepressants) and suspect it's diluting your emotions.

-- You’re having thoughts of self-harm or have a feeling like nothing matters.
+- You’re having thoughts of self-harm or feel like nothing matters.

-- Psychotherapy: Psychological therapies such as Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), or trauma-focused counselling can help reconnect with feelings over time.
+- Psychotherapy: Therapies such as Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), or trauma-focused counselling can gradually help you reconnect with your emotions.

-- If anxiety and depression are involved, your doctor or psychiatrist may prescribe or adjust medications.
-They may also provide support in managing any side effects.
+- Medication support: If anxiety or depression is contributing, your doctor or psychiatrist may prescribe or adjust medications and help manage side effects.

-- Deep breathing: Practise deep breathing exercises to help manage your nervous system and reestablish calmness.
+- Deep breathing: Practise deep breathing exercises to help regulate your nervous system and regain calmness.

-- Physical activity: Maintain a regular exercise regimen to unwind, alleviate tension and stress, which in turn can help rebuild emotional resilience.
+- Physical activity: Maintain consistent exercise to unwind, reduce tension, and rebuild emotional resilience.

-- Mindfulness and meditation: Engage in mindfulness or meditation to deepen awareness of your body and surroundings.
+- Mindfulness and meditation: Engage in mindfulness or meditation to improve awareness of your body and surroundings.

-- Build a safe space: Foster a protective physical or mental space where you feel secure and grounded.
-This could be a homely corner or a healing visualisation you can access when required.
+- Build a safe space: Create a physical or mental space where you feel secure and grounded — whether it's a cosy corner or a calming visualisation.

-- Connect with helpful people: Stay connected with supportive friends, family, or support groups who can foster insight and encouragement.
+- Connect with supportive people: Stay in touch with friends, family, or support groups who provide understanding and encouragement.

 How to reconnect with your emotions